class Reference

 end

 Append the reference to the given buffer.
-Encodes the path and fragment which are stored unescaped internally.
+Encodes the fragment; the path already retains its encoded structure.
 Query strings are passed through as-is (they contain = and & which are valid syntax).

 Implementation